rogerlew/human-technological-systems/readme.md

 [Clayton M. Christensen, Michael E. Raynor, and Rory McDonald (2015).
 What Is Disruptive Innovation?
 Harvard Business Review] (https://hbr.org/2015/12/what-is-disruptive-innovation)

-**Assignment 2 (Due Tuesday February 15):** Identify and describe a human technological system that could benefit from innovative disruption or is undergoing innovative disruption.
+**Assignment 2:** Identify and describe a human technological system that could benefit from innovative disruption or is undergoing innovative disruption.
 What is the problem.
 Describe challenges faced by the innovative disruption and how you could help to solve those challenges.
 Please include a descriptive title.
 Where in Vincente's Human Tech Ladder (physical, psychological, team, organization, political) does the innovation fall.

-### Week 5 - Design, Science, Engineering (2/10, 2/15)
+### Week 5 - Design, Science, Engineering

 How are design, science, and engineering different? or the same?
 Are Design Thinking, First Principles Design, Design Science, Design Process, Engineering Design substantive concepts worthy of study or just Buzzwords.
 The goal of this week is to explore these topics and for you to articulate informed opinions about the topic and your approach as a designer/engineer/scientist/analyst/<blank>.

 **Assignment 3:** Describe your approach to problem solving and conceptualizing a design solution.
 How did you acquire or evolve this approach?
 What are the strengths of your approach or how is your approach tailored to your strengths.
 What are the weakness of your approach, how might you mitigate them in the future.
 Provide a descriptive title.

-### Week 6 - Design and prototyping (Maker week) (2/17, 2/22)
+### Week 6 - Design and prototyping (Maker week)

 **Read:** [Paul Graham - Hackers and Painters](http://www.paulgraham.com/hp.html)